Explore the periodic nature of elements, their reactions, and the properties of their products in this experiment

 - The melting points, reaction with water and pH of the solutions of these compounds are all logical developments of this topic.

-- For a comparison of these reactions with the reactions of chlorine and the properties of chlorides, see experiment: Reacting elements with chlorine.
+- For a comparison of these reactions with the reactions of chlorine and the properties of chlorides, see experiment: Reacting metals with chlorine and with air.

 This practical is part of our Chemistry for non-specialists collection.
 It was written by Mike Thompson on behalf of the Royal Society of Chemistry.